 1. Confidential Information.
 "Confidential Information" shall mean all information, regardless of the form in which it is communicated or maintained (whether oral, written, or visual) which is disclosed to COMPANY by FPLE, or disclosed to FPLE by COMPANY, in connection with the Potential Business Transaction and including all reports, analyses, notes or other information that are based on, contain or reflect any such Confidential Information.
 However, the term "Confidential Information" shall, with respect to the receiving Party, not include information: (a) as is or may become generally available to the public, (b) known to the receiving Party at the time of disclosure or is thereafter acquired at any time from a source other than the other Party hereto that was not known to the receiving Party to be prohibited from making disclosure or, (c) is hereafter independently developed by the receiving Party as evidenced by prior documentation thereof.

 2. Nondisclosure and Use of Confidential Information.
 Confidential Information shall not be used for any purpose other than to analyze, implement or complete the Potential Business Transaction.
-Confidential Information shall be held in strict confidence by the receiving Party and shall not be disclosed without prior written consent of the Party providing such Confidential Information, except to those employees with a need to know the Confidential Information for the purpose of performing work related to the Potential Business Transaction.
-Each Party shall be responsible for any breach of this Agreement by its respective employees.
+Confidential Information shall be held in strict confidence by the receiving Party and shall not be disclosed without prior written consent of the Party providing such Confidential Information, except to those Representatives (as defined below) with a need to know the Confidential Information for the purpose of performing work related to the Potential Business Transaction.
+The receiving party shall inform all such employees receiving the Confidential Information of the confidential nature of such information.
+The receiving party shall be responsible for any breach of this Agreement by any of its Representatives.
+Representatives shall mean, in the case of Company, Company and its subsidiaries, and each of their respective directors, officers, employees, consultants, contractors, and agents; and in the case of FPLE, its directors, officers, employees, consultants, contractors, and agents.

 3. Required Disclosure.
 In the event that COMPANY or FPLE is requested or required by legal or regulatory authority to disclose any Confidential Information, such disclosing Party shall promptly notify the other Party of such request or requirement prior to disclosure so that the other Party may seek an appropriate protective order and/or waive compliance with the terms of this Agreement.
 In the event that a protective order or other remedy is not obtained, or such Party waives compliance with the provisions hereof, the disclosing Party agrees to furnish only that portion of the Confidential Information that it reasonably determines, in consultation with its counsel, is consistent with the scope of the subpoena or demand, and to exercise reasonable efforts to obtain assurance that confidential treatment will be accorded such Confidential Information.